Product was successfully added to your shopping cart.

-But once you are brave enough to prepare your first jar of sauerkraut or crock of kimchi, you are over the biggest hurdle.
-After that, you might struggle with some of the common misconceptions about lacto-fermented vegetables that may have been pushing you away from the practice.
+There are some common misconceptions about lacto-fermented vegetables, most of them evolving from fear of the unknown.
+Once you are brave enough to prepare that first jar of sauerkraut or dilly beans, you are over the biggest hurdle.
+After that, you might struggle with some of the common misconceptions about lacto-fermented vegetables that may have been pushing you away from exploring more recipes.

 Here are the facts to bust some of those myths and dissolve the fear of fermentation.

 Myth 1: Fermented vegetables must be canned to be safe.

 Fact: Canning is a relatively new form of preserving foods.
 Fermentation has been around for centuries.
 Fermented vegetables contain a natural preservative called lactic acid.
 This acid, much like the vinegar in canned pickles, preserves the vegetables.
 In this very acidic environment, harmful bacteria cannot exist, so fermented vegetables preserve themselves.
 The best way to see how a batch is progressing is to test aroma and flavor.
 If a batch smells unpleasant, toss it.
 If it smells sour but pleasant, it is fine to taste.
 If it smells ok and tastes ok, it is safe to consume.

 Myth 2: Fermented vegetables must be stored in the refrigerator.

 Fact: Fermented vegetables were actually born as a method of food preservation in the absence of refrigeration.
 A cool place is all that is required.
 This could be a basement, a root cellar, or cold pantry.
 Fermentation continues even under refrigeration, though very slowly.
 Slow fermentation often allows better flavor to develop.
 Read more on moving fermented vegetables to cold storage.

 Myth 3: Whey or a starter culture is required for fermenting vegetables.